BRIEFING

 Officials recommend you resume selection of the Skilled Migrant Category EOIs as soon as

-.
+is practicable.
 INZ has the capacity to resume processing, and while selections remain

 suspended, people with EOIs in the queue face significant uncertainty and may be delaying